Discover Aberdeen with megabus

 Aberdeen: getting around

-Take the megabus to Aberdeen and take advantage of onboard features like free WiFi and power sockets during your journey.
+Take the megabus to Aberdeen and take advantage of on board features like free WiFi* and charging points* during your journey.
 A free 20kg luggage allowance also means you won’t need to leave any essentials behind.

 Aberdeen couldn’t be easier to get around when you get there.
 Grab a map from the Visit Scotland Aberdeen iCentre on Union Street and you’ll find that all the main attractions are within walking distance.
 Plus, First Bus and Stagecoach run regular bus services within Aberdeen and beyond.
 Heading to the University of Aberdeen?
 It’s a half-hour walk northwards or just seven minutes away on the number 68 bus.